Hammershlag/QuestionGame/src/client/CLIENT.md

     ...
 end
 ```
+- `command` is the console input you want to test.
+- `answer` is the console output you're expecting after running `command`
 ### Custom commands for testing that will not be considered as console input:
 #### 1. For loop; i - how many times you want it to run
 ```